GuardedOperators/OpGuard/pages/DevBukkitDescription.md

 OpGuard offers the ability to restrict access to /op (`/opguard op`) with a **password**, useful for keeping untrustworthy staff from setting op.
 It's also helpful in the event a malicious user somehow gains op or when a staff member has their account broken into; users who don't know the password won't be able to op other users when OpGuard is installed.

+When compared to other "Anti-Forceop" plugins, OpGuard is the most feature-packed, configurable, and secure of all.

 # Features

 ### Require a password to op and deop players.